 Boarding school and private boarding $3,200 per year

 If your child’s family home is on Great Barrier Island, Pitt Island or the Chatham Islands funding is also provided for 4 return trips home each year.
 Actual and reasonable costs of air and/or boat fares will be paid.
 This will be calculated based on the cheapest appropriate mode of public transport and will be paid direct to you at the early in the school term.

-Boarding school -$8,000 per year (which includes $500 for pastoral care to help your child address the barriers they face)
+Boarding school - up to $8,000 per year (which includes $500 for pastoral care to help your child address the barriers they face)

 Private boarding -$4,500 per year (which includes $500 for pastoral care)